liangxianzhe/creator/README.md

 ```

 In this example, `A` -> `C` always exists, `B` -> `C` may or may not exist.
 The
-framework will update the graph properly as dependency changes.
+library will update the graph properly as dependency changes.

 ## Emitter